lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pika.md

 same name to the metadata of an individual job and finally investigate the job’s runtime metrics in a timeline view.

-To find jobs with specific properties, the table can be sorted by any column, e.g. by consumed CPU hours to find jobs where an optimization has a large impact on the system utilization.
+To find jobs with specific properties, the table can be sorted by any column, e.g., by consumed CPU hours to find jobs where an optimization has a large impact on the system utilization.
 Additionally, there is a filter mask to find jobs that match several properties.
 When a job has been selected, the timeline view opens.

 ## Timeline Visualization

 PIKA provides timeline charts to visualize the resource utilization of a job over time.
 After a job is completed, timeline charts can help to identify periods of inefficient resource usage.
 However, they are also suitable for the live assessment of performance during the job’s runtime.
 In case of unexpected performance behavior, users can cancel the job, thus avoiding long execution with subpar performance.